maksudmubin/GoZayaan_Compose_Clean_Arch_Hilt/README.md

-# GoZayaan - Compose Clean Architecture with Hilt
+# TriiHaven - Compose Clean Architecture with Hilt

 A modern Android application demonstrating a clean architecture approach, Jetpack Compose, and Hilt for dependency injection.
 This repository showcases best practices in Android development for building scalable, testable, and maintainable applications.